-27In this example, when $\theta_1 = 0$, we have $Y = A/\omega{1l}$, where $1/\omega{1l}$ is the steady-state input-output multiplier.
+24In this example, when $\theta_1 = 0$, we have $Y = A/\omega{1l}$, where $1/\omega{1l}$ is the steady-state input-output multiplier.
 Therefore, although Hulten's approximation fails in log terms, Hulten's theorem is globally accurate in linear terms.
 This is a consequence of the fact that there is only one good.
 In Appendix B, we generalize this example to multiple goods, and show that output can be very strongly nonlinear even with full labor reallocation.

-Figure 2: Output as a function of productivity shocks $\log A_1$ with variable input-output multiplier effect with steady-state input-output multiplier $\xi = 10$.
+Figure 2: Output as a function of productivity shocks $log(A_1)$ with variable input-output multiplier effect with steady-state input-output multiplier $\xi = 10$.

-4 General Nested-CES Networks
+4 General nested-CES Networks

 We now characterize the second-order terms for a general nested-CES economy (encompassing the examples in Section 3).
-Throughout this section, variables with over-lines are normalizing constants equal to the values in steady-state.28
+Any CES economy with a representative consumer, an arbitrary numbers of nests, elasticities, and intermediate input use, can be re-written in what we call standard form, which is more convenient to study.
+Throughout this section, variables with over-lines are normalizing constants equal to the values in steady-state.25

-Any nested-CES economy with a representative consumer, an arbitrary numbers of nests, elasticities, and intermediate input use, can be re-written in what we call standard form, which simply means that each CES aggregator corresponds to a node in the production network with a one node-specific elasticity of substitution.
-Through a relabelling, this structure can represent any nested-CES economy with an arbitrary pattern of nests and elasticities.
+A CES economy in standard form is one where we treat each CES aggregator as a node in the production network, with an accompanying elasticity of substitution.
+Through a relabelling, this structure can represent any CES economy with an arbitrary pattern of nests and elasticities.
 Intuitively, by relabelling each CES aggregator to be a new producer, we can have as many nests as desired.

-Formally, a nested-CES economy in standard form is defined by a tuple (ω, θ, F) and a set of normalizing constants $(\overline{y}, \overline{x})$.
-The $(N+1+F) \times (N+1+F)$ matrix ω is a matrix of input-output parameters where the first row and column correspond to household sector, the next N rows and columns correspond to reproducible goods and the last F rows and columns correspond to factors.
+A CES economy in standard form is defined by a tuple (ω , θ , F) and a set of normalizing constants (\overline{y} , \overline{x}).
+The (N+F+1)×(N+F+1) matrix ω is a matrix of input-output parameters where the first row and column correspond to household sector, the next N rows and columns correspond to reproducible goods and the last F rows and columns correspond to factors.
 What distinguishes factors from goods is that factors cannot be produced.
-The $(N+1)\times 1$ vector θ is a vector of microeconomic elasticities of substitution.
-For convenience we use number indices starting at 0 instead of 1 to describe the elements of ω and θ .29
+The (N + 1) × 1 vector θ is a vector of microeconomic elasticities of substitution.26